gotsunami/gitlab-copy/README.md

 ## Usage

+First, make sure you have valid GitLab account tokens for both source and destination GitLab installations.
+They are used to access GitLab resources without authentication.
+GitLab private tokens are availble in "*Profile Settings* -> *Account*".

-First, write a `gitlab.yml` YAML config file to specify source and target projects, along with your GitLab account tokens:
+Now, write a `gitlab.yml` YAML config file to specify source and target projects, along with your GitLab account tokens:

 ```yaml
 from: